Floozutter/dotools/misc/firefox.md

 # Firefox
-## Lichess Boardshot
+## Lichess boardshot
 ```
 :screenshot --clipboard --selector ".main-board"
 ```
-To avoid resizing the page window, open the Developer Tools Web Console in a new window!
+to avoid resizing the page window, open the Developer Tools Web Console in a new window!